wasmCloud/wasmcloud.com/versioned_docs/version-0.82/intro.md

 # What is wasmCloud?

-wasmCloud helps you build and run globally distributed applications on any cloud and any edge.
+wasmCloud is a **universal application platform** that helps you build and run globally distributed WebAssembly applications on any cloud and any edge.

-Our goal is to make developers more productive by allowing them to write only the code that matters.
+Our goal is to make development more joyful and efficient by giving developers the tools to write only the code that matters&mdash;and making it easy to run that code anywhere.

 wasmCloud leverages WebAssembly's security, portability, and performance to compose applications from tiny, independent building blocks.